Xewdy444/PassesDL/README.md

 Download images from posts in a user's feed from a specific time range:

     $ python main.py --feed texasonefund --images --from 2024-07-01T00:00:00 --to 2024-08-31T23:59:59

+Download all media from your gallery:

+    $ python main.py --gallery

+Download media from a specific user in your gallery:

+    $ python main.py --gallery thebigpodwithshaq